Ritthyk/VidhyaGPT-Personalized-Student-s-mentor/README.md

 # VidhyaGPT---Personalized-Student-s-mentor
 Ever wanted your own personal tutor, present near you for 24x7!
-Don't worry, we got you covered
+Don't worry, we got you covered: VidyaGPT is exactly your own personal tutor paying full attention and care for your development.